2015 Chicago Pride Parade Information

 Buy at Ventra Vending Machines in 'L' stations*

-If you get a 1-Day Ticket ($10) before the parade, you'll be set for the trip back afterward—they're good for unlimited rides on CTA buses and trains for one person for up to 24 hours from first use.
+If you get a 1-Day Ticket ($10) before the parade, you'll be set for the trip back afterward—they're good for unlimited rides, for one person, on CTA buses and trains for up to 24 hours from the first time you use them.

-You can also get a Single-Ride Ticket ($3) which includes full fare and two transfers within two hours and includes a $0.50 limited use media fee.
+You can also buy a Single-Ride Ticket ($3) which includes full fare and two transfers within two hours and includes a $0.50 limited use media fee.

 - Reloadable Ventra Cards